codepo8/bookmarklet-template/README.md

 1. Add your bookmarklet explanations as `{{EXPLANATIONS}}`
 1. Change the author name, URL and source code location in the footer

+The HTML page features a few benefits:

+1. It creates a link of your bookmarklet code that people can click or bookmark.
+This link only shows up when everything went well
+1. It has a dark/light mode
+1. It converts your code in `bml-code.js` to a bookmarklet

 The script in the index.html automatically converts your `bml-code.js` code to a bookmarklet and sets the `href` of the link to it.
 That way people can drag it into their favourites/bookmark toolbars.
 The script automatically:

 1. Removes newlines and indentation